tosokr/tosokr.github.io/_posts/2021-10-04-falco-aks-runtime-security.md

 It is the first runtime security project to join the CNCF as an incubation-level project.
 Falco detects unexpected or malicious application and environment behavior using security rules.
 Rules are built-in, available from the community, and easily extendable using Falco’s flexible rules engine.
 Falco is easily pluggable into the security detection and response workflows to identify and alert on runtime threats.

-Falco, by default, emits events in text or JSON format to stdout and syslog and has an option to save those events (security notification) in a file.
+Falco, by default, emits events in text or JSON format to stdout and syslog and has an option to save those events (security notifications) into a file.
 The behavior is changeable via the configuration.
 The emitted events can be collected by the SIEM tool for real-time analysis and reporting.

 # Falco in AKS